link1905/system-design-101/content/docs/data-persistence/nosql-database.md

 While we won’t explore all of them here, here’s a useful framework you can use when learning a new type of database:

 - **What problem does it aim to solve?**
   Every database emerges to address specific challenges.
-Understand the motivation behind its design.
+Understand the motivation behind its design is a must.

 - **What is its data model?**
   Is it graph-based, time-based, or something else?
 How is the model implemented in practice?